AbdurrahimBalta/Happy-Baby-Night-Nurse-Schedular-App/.trae/rules/project_rules.md

 - Use descriptive variable names with auxiliary verbs (e.g., isLoading, hasError).
 - Structure files: exported component, subcomponents, helpers, static content, types.
-- Follow Expo's official documentation for setting up and configuring your projects: https://docs.expo.dev/
+- Follow Expo's official documentation for setting up and configuring your projects: https://docs.expo.dev/ Always write the code in English.
+Always reply to me in Turkish.
+Before restarting an application, always check if an application is already running.

 ## Naming Conventions
 - Use lowercase with dashes for directories (e.g., components/auth-wizard).